 When using an SEO plugin for WordPress (like ours), you won’t have to worry about this at all.

 Meta descriptions can be ignored

-Search engines don’t always provide the description you’ve provided, but sometimes they take an organic part based on their user’s search query.
+Search engines don’t always use the description you’ve provided on their result pages.
+Sometimes, they take an organic part of your page instead, based on the user’s search query.

-This happens when (one or more of) the search keywords don’t match anything in your provided description.
+They disregard your description when (one or more of) the search keywords don’t match anything in it.

 A keyword helper, like the one brought our Focus extension for WordPress, will help you reduce the chance of this happening.